 Broadly, the types of applications by technology can include:

 - NB-IoT: Battery powered applications; low data requirements such as metering and agriculture; applications where total cost of the solution is a requirement; deployment in hard-to-reach areas like sub-surface or basements.

 - LTE-M: Low power consumption is a requirement; devices move around the network like asset trackers; low latency; SMS is a requirement.

 - LTE: Applications that are “always-on” and use large amounts of data and speed is a factor; application requires seamless roaming; voice is a requirement.

-Replacing hardware is costly and unlike mobile phones, IoT devices need to have much longer lifespans, so choosing a radio technology, be it cellular or unlicenced band, is important.
+Replacing hardware is costly and unlike mobile phones, IoT devices need to have much longer lifespans, so choosing a radio technology, be it cellular or proprietary Technology, is important.
 Both NB-IoT and LTE-M are 5G technologies and we have committed to support these technologies on our mobile network.
 Unlike dedicated IoT networks based on proprietary technologies, both 4G and 5G networks are used by a large cross-section of consumer and enterprise voice and data and will considerably improve your Internet of Things (IoT) applications with more advanced services which can not only enhance business operations but can enable you to better serve your customers.